bvreddy/cs/readme.txt

 At plugin setting page, We can enable upload SVG Images.

 == Documentation ==
-Its easy to get started with WP-CSS-Shapes plugin
+Its easy to get started with WP-Shapes plugin

 = step-1 : upload image and get image id =